Spinal AVM (Arteriovenous Malformation)

 The Neurovascular Center at the University of Florida provides individualized treatment for many spinal AVMs each year.

 The spinal cord is composed of neurons, support cells and interwoven vascular structures that perfuse the spinal tissue.
 The spinal cord extends from the base of the brain, down the middle of the back, to level of the waist.
 The nerves that lie within the spinal cord function to carry messages back and forth from the brain to the spinal nerves located along the spinal cord.

-Spinal cord vascular malformations are a group of blood vessel disorders that affect the spinal cord blood supply.
-These are collectively called spinal cord AVMs (arteriovenous malformations)
+Spinal cord arteriovenous malformations are a group of blood vessel disorders that affect the spinal cord blood supply.

 Spinal cord AVMs are categorized into four groups:

 These are dural arteriovenous fistulas (AVF) arising at the dural nerve root sleeve.
 Symptoms arise because the AVF causes venous congestion and hypertension, resulting in poor perfusion of the spinal cord.
 This is the most common type of spinal AVM.
 They usually occur in patients older than 40.
 Males are affected more commonly than females.